royfrancis/quarto-typst-flyer/README.md

 # quarto-typst-flyer

-A Quarto extension that uses Typst to create an NBIS-branded flyer
+A Quarto extension that uses Typst to create an NBIS-branded PDF flyer

 <img src="preview.webp" width="400px">